Ukraine accuses Russia of fomenting violence in east

 That has fuelled concern in Ukraine that Russian troops, engaged in exercises on its mainland borders, could move in, possibly using street violence in eastern cities to justify it.

-There have been scuffles in other cities in the east, including short-lived attempts by pro-Russian activists to raise the Russian tricolor on public buildings.
+There have been scuffles in other cities in the east, including shortlived attempts by pro-Russian activists to raise the Russian tricolor on public buildings.
+Violent clashes erupted in Kharkiv in the northeast, where local officials issued appeals for calm over the coming weekend.

 Acting president Oleksander Turchinov, who reviewed large Ukrainian military exercises on Friday, has said the massing of Russian troops showed they were “ready to invade ... at any moment”.